20 Signs of A Psychopath: Recognize Their Toxic Traits

 19. Poor Behavioral Controls

-Psychopaths may struggle to control their behavior, often lashing out in anger, frustration, or aggression.
+Psychopaths may struggle to control their behavior, often lashing out in anger, frustration, or hostile behavior.

 They struggle to adhere to social norms and expectations, and find it hard to put up good behavior for long periods of time.

-Psychopaths may engage in reckless and impulsive sexual behavior, often being promiscuous, and disregarding the feelings and well-being of their partners.
+Psychopaths often engage in reckless and impulsive licentious acts, often being promiscuous, and disregarding the feelings and well-being of their partners.

-Real-life example: Ted Bundy, a notorious serial killer, was known for his sexual promiscuity and manipulation of women.
-He used his charm and good looks to lure victims, ultimately leading to the brutal murders of at least 30 young women during the 1970s.
+Real-life example: Ted Bundy, the world’s most infamous serial offender, was known for his promiscuity and manipulation of women.
+He used his charm and good looks to lure victims.
+He was suspected of being involved in incidents involving at least 30 young women in the 1970s.

 Origin of Psychopaths